 If there’s one feature that our users have been clamouring for, it’s segmentation.

 And it’s now available – you can create segments using custom fields and campaign activity to manage your contacts in a more meaningful way.

 Simply sign in to your EmailOctopus dashboard, head to your Lists and you’ll see a Segments tab where you can start applying filters to your mailing list.

 But before you do, read on for more information on how it all works and our tips on how to get the most out of it.

 How the segmentation feature works

-Our new segmentation feature is built around custom fields.
-You are now able to segment your contacts through predefined fields, including when subscribers were added to your mailing list and their source.
+You are able to segment your contacts through predefined fields, including when subscribers were added to your mailing list and their source.

 More importantly, you can now segment your contacts through your own custom fields.
 And this can be anything from location to company size, gender to food preferences – whatever’s most relevant to your business.
 You can find a few more ideas in our article on how to effectively segment your mailing list.